 The authority to introduce and pass legislation is a very strong power.
 But it is only one of the many that Congress possesses.
 In general, congressional powers can be divided into three types: enumerated, implied, and inherent.
 An enumerated power is a power explicitly stated in the Constitution.
 An implied power is one not specifically detailed in the Constitution but inferred as necessary to achieve the objectives of the national government.
 And an inherent power, while not enumerated or implied, must be assumed to exist as a direct result of the country’s existence.
 In this section, we will learn about each type of power and the foundations of legitimacy they claim.
 We will also learn about the way the different branches of government have historically appropriated powers not previously granted to them and the way congressional power has recently suffered in this process.

 Article I, Section 8, of the U.S. Constitution details the enumerated powers of the legislature.
 These include the power to levy and collect taxes, declare war, raise an army and navy, coin money, borrow money, regulate commerce among the states and with foreign nations, establish federal courts and bankruptcy rules, establish rules for immigration and naturalization, and issue patents and copyrights.
-Other powers, such as the ability of Congress to override a presidential veto with a two-thirds vote of both houses, are found elsewhere in the Constitution (Article II, Section 7, in the case of the veto override).
+Other powers, such as the power of Congress to establish federal courts below the Supreme Court, are found elsewhere in the Constitution (Article III, Section 1).
 The first of these enumerated powers, to levy taxes, is quite possibly the most important power Congress possesses.
 Without it, most of the others, whether enumerated, implied, or inherent, would be largely theoretical.
 The power to levy and collect taxes, along with the appropriations power, gives Congress what is typically referred to as “the power of the purse” (Figure 11.5).
 This means Congress controls the money.